Year of Publication

 The only statistically significant variable in the model is the proportion of obese residents in a state.
 The fixed effects model show s the changes in the obesity percentage in relation to the change in the health care costs.
 States with a higher obesity percentage spend more on healthcare.
 The model also includes a graph of the United States, using their Federal Information Processing Standards, which ranked states depending on how much they spend above or below the normal rate on health care, relative to their GDP.
 The ranking showed New England states spent above relative to GDP and southern states spent less.
 The ability to analyze data on a twenty to thirty year basis may have produced different results relative to the question.

 Jespersen, Dana, "Do Air Pollutant Emissions Lead to an Increase in Total Personal Health Care Costs by State?"
 (2015).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 229.